Playstyle Overview

 Safe Haven

 Safe Haven places a circle on the ground which increases the healing of all allies inside by 40%.
-With the “Natural Protector” Talent, this also applies absorb shields to all affected.
+With the “Natural Protector” Talent, this also applies absorb shields with extra 20% damage reduction for the shield amount to all affected.
 This is a great cooldown to aid in keeping your group alive or can simply be used as an extra cooldown to aid your Tank.
 It has a 2 minute cooldown but if you plan well you can get multiple uses of this in every dungeon and it makes not only your life but the life of your allies considerably easier.

 Fluttercall: Jubilee